-Table 26.
+Table 36.
 Full disk encryption terminology

 Term Description FDE Full disk encryption, a custom chip or ASIC (application specific integrated circuit) on the disk drive that requires a security key to allow encryption and decryption to begin.
 FDE disk drives encrypt all the data on the disk.
 The secured drive requires that a security key be supplied before read or write operations can occur.
 The encryption and decryption of data is processed entirely by the drive and are not apparent to the storage subsystem.
 Secure erase Permanent destruction of data by changing the drive encryption key.
 After secure erase, data that was previously written to the disk becomes unintelligible.
 This feature takes advantage of FDE disk security capabilities to erase data by changing the encryption key to a randomly generated value.
 Because the encryption key never leaves the drive, this provides a secure erase.
 After secure erase, the drive becomes unlocked, allowing anyone to read or write to the disk.
 Secure erase is sometimes referred to as drive reprovisioning.
 Local key management A key management method that uses a security key created and contained in the storage subsystem controller.
 To move secured drives from one storage subsystem to another, you must use the saved security key file from the original storage subsystem to unlock the drives.
 The security key is obfuscated and stored in the storage subsystem when the power is turned off.
-Note: Local security key management requires controller firmware version 7.50.xx.xx or later.
 External key management A key management method that uses a central key location on your network (one or more servers external to a storage subsystem) to manage keys for different storage devices.
 A proxy server must facilitate the request for and acceptance of a security key.
 The security key is not stored in the storage subsystem when the power is turned off.
 Note: 1.
-External security key management requires dedicated software, such as IBM Tivoli Key Lifecycle Manager (TKLM).
-2. External security key management requires controller firmware version 7.70.xx.xx or later.
-Locked The state that a security-enabled FDE drive enters when it has been removed from and then reinserted in the storage subsystem, or when the storage subsystem powered off.
+External security key management requires dedicated software, Locked such as IBM Tivoli Key Lifecycle Manager (TKLM).
+The state that a security-enabled FDE drive enters when it has been removed from and then reinserted in the storage subsystem, or when the storage subsystem powered off.
 When storage subsystem power is restored, the drive remains in the Locked state.
 Data cannot be written to or read from a locked disk until it is unlocked by the controller, using the security key.
 If the controller does not have the security key, the security key file and its pass phrase are required to unlock the drives for read and write operations.
 Repurposing/ Reprovisioning Changing a drive from being in Secured state to Unsecured state so that the drive can be reused.
 Reprovisioning the drive is accomplished by secure erase.
 Secure array An array on security-enabled FDE drives.
 Security-capable drive An FDE drive that is capable of encryption but is in Unsecured state (security not enabled).
+Security-enabled drive An FDE drive with security enabled.
+The security-enabled FDE drive must be unlocked using the security key after power to the drive is turned on and before read or write operations can occur.
+Unlocked The state of a security-enabled FDE drive in which data on the disk is accessible for read and write operations.